 What to Pack for Lapland in Winter (Ruka Family Packing List That Actually Works)

-Planning a family trip to Lapland in December?
+Wondering What to Pack for Lapland in Winter?
 Here’s the ultimate family packing list for Lapland in winter — what to wear, what you don’t need, and the cold-weather gear that actually kept us warm with kids during the school holidays.

 1/15/20266 min read